-Joel has broadcast Ball State University football since 2012 when he became just the second radio voice in the athletic department's history.
-In eight seasons he's broadcast two bowl games and landmark program wins against Indiana, USF and Virginia.
+Joel broadcast Ball State University football for 10 years when he became just the second radio voice in the athletic department's history.
+He broadcast two bowl games and landmark program wins against Indiana, USF and Virginia.

-Joel has broadcast Ball State University basketball since 2012 including games at Indiana's Assembly Hall, Purdue's Mackey Arena and Butler's Hinkle Fieldhouse.
+Joel broadcast Ball State University basketball from 2012-2022, including games at Indiana's Assembly Hall, Purdue's Mackey Arena and Butler's Hinkle Fieldhouse.
 Previous basketball experience includes stops at Fairleigh Dickinson University and the University of South Florida.
+He spent 2023 working for ESPN.

 "Your polish stands out above all else.
 It’s a skill that not every broadcaster has.
 You sound great and more importantly, trustworthy and credible."